The Advtrains mod for Luanti

 Consider the following example:

-In the diagram above, the TCBs at A and B are not strictly necessary for safety.
-However, omitting the two TCBs would cause the entire junction to be set up as a single track section, which would prevent two trains from using the junction even if they would not collide.
+In the diagram above, the TCBs at P and Q are not strictly necessary for safety.
+However, omitting the two TCBs would cause the entire junction to be set up as a single track

-An example with two non-conflicting routes is marked in the diagram.
+section, which would prevent two trains from using the junction even if they would not collide.
+An example of two non-conflicting routes is marked in the diagram.

 A general method to add TCBs is to identify non-conflicting routes and add TCBs to tracks that cross such routes.
 This theoretically involves inspecting \(O(n^2)\) pairs of routes, but the number of pairs tends to be low for relatively simply junctions and can be further